leroyle/docupdates/README.md

 NOTE: There has been recent work by the Helium console dev team to expose the MAC commands and their meanings within the device debug view.
 Once that's fully implemented hopefully we will not need to use the above decoder.

+### Decoding Device Data
+If the device application data within the payload contains user

 ### Network Data Flow
   The following diagram illustrates one possible communication flow from an edge node device, through the Helium Console and on to the integration server.